-ForeFlight Mobile 4.5 is now available for download from App Store!
+ForeFlight Mobile 4.5 is now available for download from the App Store!
 This substantial update includes support for Stratus, the portable ADS-B weather receiver announced at Sun ‘n Fun less than a month ago.
 Stratus starts shipping on April 23.

 More information about Stratus is available on our website, on Appareo’s website, and in the Stratus Pilot’s Guide.
 Additionally, Flying Magazine’s Robert Goyer flew with Stratus across central Texas last week and posted a report – along with a gallery of 18 screenshots – on the Flying Magazine website.

 If you are ready to fly with Stratus, place an order with Sporty’s.

 Stratus is a great step forward for low cost in-flight weather.
 Because Stratus is battery powered, wire-free, portable, and affordable, a wide range of aircraft and pilots flying without an in-flight weather option will benefit from a continuous stream of free-of-charge weather and flight information fed to the iPad – all made possible by the FAA’s ADS-B network, ForeFlight, and Stratus.